pconrad-fb/restructured-dreams/source/getting-started.rst

 comfortable with the following topics.

 | **The command line**
-| Some of the recipes in this guide involve at least some typing on the command line.
+| Some of the recipes in this guide involve at least some typing on the command
+line.
 You'll definitely need to use the command line a little bit when you're working with Pandoc or Sphinx, for example.

 | **Working with a package manager**
-| Installing some tools requires using one of the following common
+| Some tools require installation using one of the following common
   package managers:

 -  Linux: `apt-get <https://help.ubuntu.com/community/AptGet/Howto>`__